Moeefa/discord.js-command-handler/README.md

   }
 };
 ```
-The config and help objects
+The config and help objects are automatically created with default values, you can change default values in ``index.js``.
-are automatically created with default values, you can change default values in ``index.js``.
+You can also take a look at: [_template.js](https://github.com/Moeefa/Discord.js-Command-Handler/blob/Discord.js-v13/commands/_template.js) and [_base.js](https://github.com/Moeefa/Discord.js-Command-Handler/blob/Discord.js-v13/commands/_base.js) files.

 ##### Risky commands?
 It's okay, only you'll have access to run it
 To create a command that only you can use, so you don't run the risk to someone access your secrets commands, create a folder named "dev" then insert your command file in there.